-Regression testing is the type of testing that is performed to ensure that a fix or change hasn't affected the previously working functionality.
+Regression testing is a type of testing in which we ensure that a bug-fix or code change has not adversely affected the existing working functionalities.

-- Regression test cases are usually automated as there are huge number of regression tests and executing them manually would very time consuming.
+- Regression test cases are usually automated as there is a huge number of regression tests and executing them manually would be very time-consuming.

-- The effectiveness of regression testing depends on the test cases choosen as regression tests, which in turn depends on the area of impact of a release along with the criticality of the component.
+- The effectiveness of regression testing depends on the test cases chosen, which in turn depends on the area of impact of a release along with the criticality of the component.